What You'll Learn

 Why calmer is better

-Addressing inappropriate behavior calmly enables you to focus on teaching the child what’s problematic about his behavior, and following through with effective consequences.
+Addressing inappropriate behavior calmly enables you to focus on teaching the child what’s problematic about their behavior, and following through with effective consequences.

 - Modeling behavior is major: When parents practice healthy self-regulation, it helps kids learn how to self-regulate themselves.
 Mom Regina Myers testifies that when she turns the volume way down, her “teenager responds much better and yells less himself!”